-I will be represented in this grievance by: (check one - representative must sign on appropriate line):

-UFF

-Legal Counsel

-Myself

-I certify that I have sought facilitation of an informal resolution of this dispute, in accordance with Article 20 Section 20.8(a), and have attached a dated copy of my written request for facilitation to this form.

-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE WHATEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLORIDA STATUTES WITH REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UNDER ALL OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THESE MATTERS.

-This grievance was filed with the Unit Head on by (check one) $\square$ mail ( $\square$ certified or registered, $\square$ restricted of delivery, $\Box$ return receipt requested) $\Box$ personal delivery other (specify)

-Signature of Grievant
+I will l line): be represented in this grievance by: (check one - representative must significantly) gn on appropriate UFF Legal Counsel Myself by that I have sought facilitation of an informal resolution of this dispute, is 20 Section 20.8(a), and have attached a dated copy of my written requestrm.
+WHA7 WITH DERSTAND AND AGREE THAT BY FILING THIS GRIEVALE FEVER RIGHTS I MAY HAVE UNDER CHAPTER 120 OF THE FLOR REGARD TO THE MATTERS I HAVE RAISED HEREIN AND UND ERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ALTERS.
+RIDA STATUTES DER ALL OTHER This grievance was filed with the Unit Head onby (check one) \square mail (\square certified or registered, \square restricted delivery, \square return receipt requested) \square personal delivery \square other (specify) Signature of Grievant